adithyarao3103/Visitor-Counter/readme.md

 Simple Visitor Counter for Static Website.

-## Presents the following routes
+## What is this?

+This is a simple javascript server for a visitor counter, designed especially for static websites.
+Most visitor counters available do not allow one to display the counter value elsewhere, and this is a simple solution for that.
+In this case, the counter is stored in a database and is updated whenever the counter is incremented.
+There is a separate show route that also returns an svg displaying the current count of the counter.
+Therefore, you can track the number of visitors to your website without displaying it on the website itself.

+## Routes available

 ### `/dashboard`

 Presents the following dashboard (password protected) to create and manage counters
 ![dashboard](image.png)
-( you can put the value of counter in the texbox and click on update to set the counter to the given value )
+( you can put the value of counter in the textbox and click on update to set the counter to the given value )

 ### `/show?name=countername`

-Returns a svg displaying the current count of counter `countername`.
+Returns an svg displaying the current value of counter `countername`.
-It also presents the following themes:
+The following themes are also available:

 #### Default